 Close Menu

-There are a number of awards, grants, and fellowship opportunities available to SMFA at Tufts students (and alumni) designed to bring public recognition to their work, exhibition opportunities, and often provide significant funding to enlarge the scope of their practice.
+There are a number of residencies, awards, grants, and fellowship opportunities available to SMFA at Tufts students (and alumni) designed to bring public recognition to their work, exhibition opportunities, and often provide significant funding to enlarge the scope of their practice.

 We encourage our artist-scholars to learn more about these opportunities below.